-- In water for the people, the focus is on the lack of safe drinking water and the transmission of diarrhoeal diseases and other gastro-intestinal infections; - In water for food security, the focus is on the hydrological changes caused by dams and irrigation development, and the consequences for transmission risks of vector-borne diseases (malaria, schistosomiasis and Japanese encephalitis), and increased exposure to pesticide residues (agriculture intensified by irrigation usually requires greater chemical inputs).
-The impact of irrigation on the nutritional status of communities varies; on the whole it will be positive but there may be vulnerable groups whose nutritional status declines.
-On the positive side, irrigation development can result in significant improvements of the economic status of communities, allowing better access to health services. - In water for the environment, the evidence base for associations between natural ecologies, nature conservation and human health still requires substantial development.
+- In water for the people, the focus is on the lack of safe drinking water and the transmission of diarrhoeal diseases and other gastro-intestinal infections: - In water for food security the focus is on the impact of agricultural water development on the nutritional and health status of affected people and communities.
+On the whole the impact should be positive because it increases availability and accessibility of food through more production and lower prices.
+However, instances have been reported where the nutritional status declines in irrigation communities.
+The impact for hydrological changes caused by reservoirs and irrigation development and the associated consequences for the transmission risk of vector-borne diseases, the risk of increased exposure to pesticide residues and the degradation of groundwater resources through overfertilization need to be assessed. - In water for the environment, the evidence base for associations between natural ecologies, nature conservation and human health still requires substantial development.
 It is clear, however, that much of the "environmental services," provided, for example, by wetlands, are important to sustain the health of communities depending on these ecosystems.
 Ecosystem health in river basins often equals community health.
-In specific settings such as wetlands, however, there may be health risks ranging from water-associated vector-borne diseases, to sanitation-related diseases, to difficult access to health services.
-It is clear that health will be a key motivator in mobilising communities to participate in nature conservation and environmental management.

-The cross-cutting nature of human health through all water issues makes health parameters an important indicator of the success of Dialogue activities.
+The cross-cutting nature of human health through all water issues makes health parameters important among the indicators of success of the Dialogue activities.